mes-amis/docs.monami.io/source/index.html.md

   -H "Authorization: Basic ..."
 ```

-> The above command returns JSON structured like this:
+> A sucessful request returns JSON structured like this:

 ```json
 {